dafny-lang/dafny/docs/_includes/Expressions.md

 This allocated a new object of a class type as explained in section [#sec-class-types].

+TODO - constructor names in the grammar

 ## Havoc Right-Hand-Side
 ````grammar
 HavocRhs_ = "*"
 ````
 A havoc right-hand-side produces an arbitrary value of its associated type.
-To get a more constrained arbitrary value the "assign-such-that" operator (`:|`) can be used.
+To obtain a more constrained arbitrary value the "assign-such-that" operator (`:|`) can be used.
 See section [#sec-update-and-call-statements].

 ## Constant Or Atomic Expressions